zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

          Number of paragraphs in the header.

       min_extra_paragraphs: :zeek:type:`count`
-         Number of paragraps of additional memory that the program will need.
+         Number of paragraphs of additional memory that the program will need.

       max_extra_paragraphs: :zeek:type:`count`
          Maximum number of paragraphs of additional memory.